 Ask your locale heating and air contractor for a detailed estimate of your specific application.
-And visit www.carolinageoheating.com or contact the Carolina Heating Geothermal Specialists.
+Or Contact the Carolina Heating Geothermal Specialists.

 This much for now.
 We will dive into the theory and the practical function of the heat pump itself at a later blog.